Sambruk/digitala-produkter-bol/readme.md

 ##  Background
 The taskforce "Beställning och Leverans" was given the assignment of developing a series of APIs that enables webshop and producers of digital educational resources to exchange data, and simplify the administration of licenses after the purchase of said licenses.

-The first version consists of three APIs: Order, Assignment and Statistics.

 FYI: Some terms have the Swedish name in parenthesis and the file names of the sample files are still in Swedish.